 Novelty flags can quickly catch on, too, creating a new niche for retailers.
 Novelty flags can lead to window stickers, license plates, license plate holders, mugs, and much more decorated with the novelty flag design.

 Jolly Roger flags have long been a fan favorite.
 The popularity of pirates in films like Pirates of the Caribbean and Disney classics like Peter Pan have helped to keep this genre alive for generations to enjoy.

 Flying the Jolly Roger will promote a sense of fun and adventure wherever it flies.

 The skull and crossbones design of the Jolly Roger flag has not always been associated with fun and fantasy.
 In the late 1600s and early 1700s, during the heyday of real pirates, the Jolly Roger flag evoked fear and dread.

-The actual origin of the name is murky, with some scholars suggesting it came from the French, jolie rouge
+The actual origin of the name is murky, with some scholars suggesting it came from the French, jolie rouge, or pretty red.

 Rainbow Pride Flags

 The Rainbow Pride flag has a more recent origin than the Jolly Roger.